 - Accumulating Debt

 If you want to stay financially stable all your life, you should stay off debt.
-But certain situations compel you to take debt.
-There’s nothing wrong in taking debt, as long as you are wise enough to maintain a financial discipline.
+But certain situations compel you to take into debt.
+There’s nothing wrong with taking debt, as long as you are wise enough to maintain a financial discipline.